cdransf/cd-11ty/src/pages/uses.md

 - [Plausible](https://plausible.io): powerful, well-designed and privacy-respecting analytics.
 - <a class="plausible-event-name=Feedpress+referral" href="https://feedpress.com/?affid=34370">Feedpress</a>: they've been around for a while now and don't change much (nor do they need to), but look no further for reliable, helpful feed analytics.
 - [IVPN](https://www.ivpn.net): my VPN of choice for browsing outside of my home network.
 Privacy-focused and trustworthy.
-- [Kagi](https://kagi.com): search that's actually helpful and ad-free.
-It's lenses feature and the ability to up/downvote and block results from different sites are indispensable.
 - [Readwise Reader](https://readwise.io/read): an impressive RSS reader that handles all the functionality you'd expect from a read it later app beautifully.
 It's as powerful as it is flexible.
 - [Todoist](https://todoist.com): the task manager I always return to for it's flexibility and endless integrations.
 - [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.